 For years there were two things about seeking to love and be loved by Christians that caused a very subversive confusion and contradiction in me.
-The Confusion: The confusion came from not knowing how to process packed away feelings of rejection from the "\$^# happens" category of life in professional Christian ministry.
-I have always said to my closest friends that loving people in ministry can be painful.
-But saying it never really prepares you for living with the hurts you may get from the individuals you might feel close to.
+The Confusion: The confusion came from not knowing how to process packed away feelings of rejection from the "\$\^# happens" category of life in professional Christian ministry.
+I have always said to my closest friends that loving and being loved by people in ministry can be painful.
+But saying it never really prepares you for living with the hurts we give, or the ones that we inevitably get, from the individuals we end up feeling closest to.
 It happened to Jesus, and for years I read about the hurts He experienced from His closest companions (the ones that loved Him) but never really made the connection between His experiences and my own.
 Without making that important connection the hurts from my personal experiences really seemed senseless and unnecessary, so my natural reaction was to pull away from people to protect myself.
-Pulling away meant that I would merely give an appearance of loving people, and never even consider allowing them to love me.
+Pulling away meant that I would merely give an appearance of loving people, but never even consider allowing them to love me.
 No way that was going to happen!
-As a pastor I was torn inside by an ever-ending cycle of shame, guilt, rejection, and manipulation.
-How could I stay so dishonest and practice integrity or faithfulness in the ministry?
-How long could I stay without love?
+As a pastor this kept me torn inside by an ever-ending cycle of shame, guilt, rejection, and manipulation.
+How could I stay so dishonest and yet practice integrity or faithfulness in the ministry?
+How long could I make it without love?
 Not long.
-The longer I hid the more dishonest about my feelings I became, until ministry felt like nothing more than "to use and be used" (certainly not loving and being loved by people).
+The longer I hid, the more dishonest about my feelings I became, until ministry felt like nothing more than "to use and be used" (certainly not loving and being loved by people).
 What was weird was that my personal notoriety and ministry profile continued to increase during this time.
-Because of success I could not see the pattern of narcissism or myself becoming completely self-focused.
+Because of the success I could not see the pattern of narcissism or myself becoming completely self-focused.
 And even if I did see it, I would never admit it.

 The longer this went on I positioned myself as a victim who personally made "many sacrifices" for the ministry and deserved something better in return.
-In this emotional state of mind I was totally not capable of seeing just how far off my feelings and ideas of loving actually were from those of Jesus.
+In this emotional state of mind I was totally incapable of seeing just how far off my feelings and ideas of loving actually were from those of Jesus.

 The Contradiction: The contradiction was in being a pastor and all the while living day in day out with such confusion and narcissistic insecurities about how to love and be loved.
 After all, love is the signature virtue of Christian-living - right?
 This contradiction for me was becoming a constant undercurrent of emotional torment because of how God wired me.
-I am always unsettled when there is conflict things aren't right with me as a person.
+I am always unsettled when there is conflict, and things aren't right with me as a person.
 Things have to be settled for me to be settled.
 But this thinking and behavior had gone on for so long and now I was just tired, frustrated, and afraid.
-Finally, during a time that I was facing a series of very difficult personal life circumstances everything inside came to the surface for me.
+Finally, during a time when I was facing a series of very difficult personal life circumstances everything inside came to the surface for me.
 It just so happened it was while I was reading the book Augustine's Confessions.
-Confessions are the personal memoirs of St. Augustine's journey to faith.
-His struggles connected with me on many levels and as I read opened real possibilities for resolving my confusion and contradictions about love.
+Confessions (you may or may not know) are the personal memoirs of St. Augustine's journey to faith.
+His struggles connected with me on many levels, and as I read I began to discover some real possibilities for resolving my confusion and contradictions about love.